FedDQ: Communication-Efficient Federated Learning with Descending Quantization: Experiments and Discussions

-Fig~\ref{fig:bit} shows how the quantization bit-length changes at different training stages for different methods.
-It can be observed that the proposed scheme result in a descending-trend quantization.
-In FedDQ, the quantization bit can be different for different clients and the quantization bits shown in Fig~\ref{fig:bit} are the average among all clients and hence are not an integer.
+Fig.~\ref{fig:bit} shows how the quantization bit-length changes with the training stages for different methods.
+It can be observed that the proposed FedDQ results in a descending-trend quantization, while AdaQuantFL shows an ascending-trend quantization.
+In FedDQ, the quantization bit-length can be different for different clients, and the quantization bit-length shown in Fig.~\ref{fig:bit} is the average among all clients and thus, it is not an integer.